AgileVentures/WebsiteOne/docs/project_setup.md

     wget https://github.com/AgileVentures/setup-scripts/raw/develop/scripts/rails_setup.sh
     WITH_PHANTOMJS=true REQUIRED_RUBY=2.2.2  source rails_setup.sh

-This script works best with Ubuntu 14.04 (Trusty Tahr) and Mac OS X 10.9 Mavericks, but please contribute installation instructions for other platforms.
+This script works best with Ubuntu 14.04 (Trusty Tahr) and Mac OS X 10.9 Mavericks, but please contribute installation instructions for other platforms and improvements at https://github.com/AgileVentures/setup-scripts.

 **Note:** On OSX El Capitan and above, you may get this error: